BasedLinux/bsd/doc/manual/source/release-notes/rl-0.6.md

   - Improvements to the garbage collector (i.e., it should actually work now).

-  - Setuid Nix installations allow a Nix store to be shared among multiple users.
+  - Setuid Bsd installations allow a Bsd store to be shared among multiple users.

   - Substitute registration is much faster now.

-  - A utility `nix-build` to build a Nix expression and create a symlink to the result int the current directory; useful for testing Nix derivations.
+  - A utility `bsd-build` to build a Bsd expression and create a symlink to the result int the current directory; useful for testing Bsd derivations.

   - Manual updates.

-  - `nix-env` changes:
+  - `bsd-env` changes:

       - Derivations for other platforms are filtered out (which can be overridden using `--system-filter`).